Total Knee Replacement Physical Therapy Catawissa, MO

 Depending on the specifics of your total knee replacement surgery and recovery, your prehabilitation may include:

-• Quad Sets: Position yourself with your legs straight in front of you, tighten the thigh muscles of your surgery leg, and attempt to straighten the knee.
+• Quad Sets: Position yourself with your legs straight in front of you, contract the thigh muscles of your surgery leg, and attempt to straighten the knee.
 Maintain this position for 5 seconds and release.

 Early Post-Surgery Phase